sirpatch/polish-public-transport-API/README.md

 both files will work as long as czynacza.pl don't change anything related to this data...

+To start files You need flask and requests. that's all

 I also provide this data world-wide on my website.

 Data updates as fast as possible (every 2 - 15 seconds)